 Try not to be too disheartened at what’s going on – see it as a positive that you have some time to focus on your own social media and improve your online presence.
 Social media usage is likely to increase a lot during this time, so make sure it’s your business’ posts that people are sharing!

 Business owners are busy people – we get it, so now you may have a bit more spare time, why not update your listing on Google My Business?
 This will help your business’ SEO providing that the information online is accurate.
 Just by taking some time to refine your business details, you may drive more traffic to your site, even in these trying times!

-We know how tough this situation is on businesses, both big and small, we want to support you as best we can.
-We hope you’ve found today’s blog useful, if you need any further advice, please don’t hesitate to contact us.
+We know how tough this situation is on businesses, both big and small, and we want to support you as best we can.
+We hope you’ve found today’s blog useful on adjusting your marketing strategy.
+If you need any further advice, please don’t hesitate to contact us.